timboettiger/action-replay-mk-iii/README.md

 Further pictures as well as information about the (Action Replay board and chipset)[preservaction-pcb.md] can be found in the documentation.

+### Game Converters and Adapters

+Many people search the internet for help finding a well-functioning cartridge adapter to play games from another region on a Super Nintendo.
+There are certainly a few decent options, but the best one is the Action Replay MK3.
+Most adapters don't support complex late-release games, don't pass through the cartridge's enhancement chips, and so on.

+Have a look at the [comparison chart of game converters and adapters for Super Nintendo](converter-adapter-comparison.md).

 ---

 ## Legals

 ### Legacy Product Status

-The **Action Replay MK III** has not been manufactured or distributed for many years.
+The **Action Replay MK3** has not been manufactured or distributed for many years.
 While it is no longer available for purchase through official channels, it is still widely appreciated by retro gamers and collectors.
 Since this product is no longer sold, it is often considered **abandonware**, meaning there are no current copyright or distribution restrictions for personal use.
 However, always check your local regulations regarding abandonware before distribution or modification of the provided media files and information.

 ### License